Share this post:

 Greece is wildly popular for its hard cheeses.
 Depending on what island or town of the Greek mainland you might be, you’ll get the chance to taste different local cheeses.
 Graviera, kasseri, arseniko Naxou, and ladotiri Mytilines are some of the Greek cheeses you need to try.
 They are so delicious, that they can alone accompany your ouzo or wine!

 Fried calamari is one of the most popular Greek mezes, especially in the summer.
-Especially if you’re planning on visiting a Greek island or a seaside village in the Greek mainland, don’t miss to try fried calamari.
+Especially if you’re planning on visiting a Greek island or a seaside village in the Greek mainland, don’t miss trying fried calamari.
 It is usually freshly caught by the local fishermen and tastes like heaven!

 Olives play an important role in the Mediterranean diet!
 Their rich taste and high nutritional value make it not only a great snack but also an inseparable part of a Greek meze dinner.
 They are perfectly paired with freshly baked bread and feta cheese.